railtoolkit/railway-layer-model/DSR_cycles/6/insights.md

   * differentiating between junctions and links from network layer
   * links from network layer git type:
     * "site" and "passage" as list in resource layer
-  * composing larger area stations with different sites: e.g. Okerbach or divide Rebenau in passenger and freight site
+  * composing larger area locations with different sites: e.g. Okerbach or divide Rebenau in passenger and freight site
-  * borders by clearing points -> tracksections from physical layer
+  * borders by clearing points -> segments from physical layer
-  * "virtual" smaller 'tracksections/physical layer' (e.g. 50 m) to accompany Moving Block with virtual blocks for transit layer and interlocking layer
+  * "virtual" smaller 'segments/physical layer' (e.g. 50 m) to accompany Moving Block with virtual blocks for transit layer and interlocking layer
   * [8] clustering of track berth for properties("vertretbarkeit") and naming for passengers
     * sets/ group of tracks